Conservest Capital Advisors Inc. Sells 8,096 Shares of Exxon Mobil Co. (NYSE:XOM)

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-United Bank lifted its holdings in Exxon Mobil by 54.2% during the second quarter.
-United Bank now owns 27,360 shares of the oil and gas company’s stock valued at $1,224,000 after purchasing an additional 9,619 shares during the last quarter.
-Principal Financial Group Inc. lifted its holdings in shares of Exxon Mobil by 9.2% in the second quarter.
-Principal Financial Group Inc. now owns 7,707,243 shares of the oil and gas company’s stock worth $344,668,000 after buying an additional 649,907 shares in the last quarter.
-AQR Capital Management LLC lifted its holdings in shares of Exxon Mobil by 7.6% in the second quarter.
-AQR Capital Management LLC now owns 856,983 shares of the oil and gas company’s stock worth $37,232,000 after buying an additional 60,624 shares in the last quarter.
-Asset Dedication LLC lifted its holdings in shares of Exxon Mobil by 11.9% in the second quarter.
-Asset Dedication LLC now owns 18,188 shares of the oil and gas company’s stock worth $805,000 after buying an additional 1,941 shares in the last quarter.
-Finally, WFA of San Diego LLC purchased a new stake in shares of Exxon Mobil in the second quarter worth about $980,000.
-Institutional investors and hedge funds own 50.90% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Professional Financial Advisors LLC bought a new stake in Exxon Mobil in the third quarter worth $34,000.
+Holloway Wealth Management LLC bought a new stake in Exxon Mobil in the third quarter worth $38,000.
+BNC Wealth Management LLC bought a new stake in Exxon Mobil in the third quarter worth $64,000.
+Bainco International Investors bought a new stake in Exxon Mobil in the fourth quarter worth $83,000.
+Finally, Avondale Wealth Management lifted its position in Exxon Mobil by 58.6% in the third quarter.
+Avondale Wealth Management now owns 2,174 shares of the oil and gas company’s stock worth $75,000 after buying an additional 803 shares during the last quarter.
+Institutional investors own 50.90% of the company’s stock.

-Several research analysts recently weighed in on the stock.
-Credit Suisse Group decreased their price objective on shares of Exxon Mobil from $47.00 to $37.00 and set a “neutral” rating on the stock in a research report on Monday, November 2nd.
-The Goldman Sachs Group upgraded shares of Exxon Mobil from a “neutral” rating to a “buy” rating and upped their price objective for the stock from $42.00 to $52.00 in a research report on Tuesday, December 15th.
-Scotiabank upgraded shares of Exxon Mobil from a “sector underperform” rating to a “sector perform” rating and set a $45.00 price objective on the stock in a research report on Wednesday, September 23rd.
-Truist Financial upped their price objective on shares of Exxon Mobil from $39.00 to $45.00 in a research report on Friday, December 18th.
-Finally, Morgan Stanley upgraded shares of Exxon Mobil from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $49.00 to $57.00 in a research report on Monday.
-Four investment analysts have rated the stock with a sell rating, eighteen have issued a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and a consensus target price of $48.96.
+XOM has been the subject of a number of analyst reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on Exxon Mobil from $33.00 to $39.00 in a research report on Wednesday, December 9th.
+Zacks Investment Research upgraded Exxon Mobil from a “hold” rating to a “strong-buy” rating and set a $49.00 target price for the company in a research report on Saturday, December 19th.
+Raymond James reissued a “sell” rating on shares of Exxon Mobil in a research report on Friday, September 18th.
+Truist restated a “hold” rating and issued a $39.00 target price (up from $36.00) on shares of Exxon Mobil in a research note on Monday, November 16th.
+Finally, The Goldman Sachs Group upgraded shares of Exxon Mobil from a “neutral” rating to a “buy” rating and upped their target price for the stock from $42.00 to $52.00 in a research note on Tuesday, December 15th.
+Four equities research analysts have rated the stock with a sell rating, eighteen have given a hold rating, eight have issued a buy rating and one has given a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and a consensus target price of $48.96.

 Exxon Mobil (NYSE:XOM) last announced its quarterly earnings results on Wednesday, November 4th.
-The oil and gas company reported ($0.18) EPS for the quarter, topping analysts’ consensus estimates of ($0.25) by $0.07.
-Exxon Mobil had a return on equity of 2.09% and a net margin of 3.24%.
-The company had revenue of $46.20 billion during the quarter, compared to analyst estimates of $48.36 billion.
-During the same quarter last year, the firm posted $0.75 earnings per share.
-The firm’s revenue was down 29.0% on a year-over-year basis.
-Equities research analysts anticipate that Exxon Mobil Co. will post -0.52 earnings per share for the current year.
+The oil and gas company reported ($0.18) earnings per share for the quarter, topping the consensus estimate of ($0.25) by $0.07.
+Exxon Mobil had a net margin of 3.24% and a return on equity of 2.09%.
+The firm had revenue of $46.20 billion during the quarter, compared to analysts’ expectations of $48.36 billion.
+During the same quarter in the prior year, the company earned $0.75 EPS.
+The company’s revenue was down 29.0% compared to the same quarter last year.
+Equities research analysts forecast that Exxon Mobil Co. will post -0.52 EPS for the current year.

 Exxon Mobil Corporation explores for and produces crude oil and natural gas in the United States, Canada/other Americas, Europe, Africa, Asia, and Australia/Oceania.
 It operates through Upstream, Downstream, and Chemical segments.
 The company is also involved in the manufacture, trade, transport, and sale of crude oil, petroleum products, and other specialty products; and manufactures and markets petrochemicals, including olefins, polyolefins, aromatics, and various other petrochemicals.